Axios vs Fetch: Which Should You Use in 2025?

 Axios, on the other hand, still runs reliably across more setups, including older versions of Node.js and legacy browsers.
 If you’re supporting older systems, it’s still a solid option.

-For older platforms without native Fetch API support, you can use polyfills.
-Axios, since it’s a full library, already includes what it needs to run.
+For older platforms without native Fetch support, you can use polyfills.
+Axios, since it’s a whole library, already includes what it needs to run.

 Syntax Differences Between Axios and Fetch